 For example, some members have to abide by the 14 nights in, 7 nights out rule.
 If you stay 5 nights or more at a Thousand Trails campground, you are bound to the 14 in 7 out rule.
 This means, you can stay at a campground for up to 14 nights, but you need to leave the system for 7 nights before you can return to the same campground or another Thousand Trails campground.
 If you stay 10 nights at the Thousand Trails Orlando as a member, you cannot return to Thousand Trails Orlando or any of the other Southeast Zone campgrounds until 7 nights have passed.

 To avoid this rule, you can stay 1 to 4 nights at each Thousand Trails campground and move from park to park.
 If there are two Thousand Trails campgrounds close together, you can spend 4 nights at one and 4 nights at another and keep going back and forth as long as there is availability.

 Deals.
-During our seminar they were running a special – buy one zone, get one free.
-Depending on where you plan to travel that year, it may be a good to have more than one zone.
+During the membership seminar we attended, they were running a special – buy one zone, get one free.
+Depending on where you plan to travel, it may be a good to have multiple zones.

 Editor’s Note: This post was originally published on February 8, 2016 and has been updated for comprehensiveness.